 - In a separate bowl, whisk together the yogurt, mayonnaise, and mustard until smooth and even.

-- Add mayonnaise mixture to the potato mixture and gently mix until evenly incorporated.
+- Add mayonnaise mixture, celery, green onion and olives.
+Gently stir until evenly incorporated.

 - Refrigerate until ready to serve.